franco2ke/huddle-landing-page/README.md

 ## Overview

 This is a landing page section for an online service.
 Also called a hero, it is the 1st thing a potential user sees when they visit your site.
-During that first visit, the visitor makes a judgement on your site and hence services in less than 5 seconds.
+During that first visit, the visitor makes a judgement about your site, deciding whether they like it or not, and hence your offering in less than 5 seconds.
 That's why landing page designs are critical.

 While looking visually appealing, a great landing page should communicate your name, brand, what you do and entice the visitor with a CTA ( call to Action ).